← Back to blog

 Clean API Responses: Remove Nulls, Trim Whitespace, Normalize JSON

-Learn how to clean messy API responses by removing nulls, trimming whitespace, and normalizing JSON for storage, comparison, and downstream APIs.
+Clean API responses by removing nulls, trimming strings, and normalizing JSON for storage, comparison, analytics, and downstream APIs.

 {